Financial Ruin Can Be Hazardous To Your Health

 Other researchers who study the relationship between economics and health noted the strength of the association between a big financial setback and mortality.

-"The magnitude of it is quite remarkable," says Ellen Mearas, a professor of health policy at the Dartmouth Institute.
+"The magnitude of it is quite remarkable," says Ellen Meara, a professor of health policy at the Dartmouth Institute.
 "If it's losing the wealth that's causing it, I think we want to ask ourselves: 'Is there any way to protect people against that kind of a shock?' "

 The researchers stressed that they couldn't rule out the possibility that health problems were the reason people lost so much money in the first place and that the same health problems put them at increased risk of dying prematurely.
 But Pool says the researchers tried to factor that into the analysis and found the association persisted even when existing health problems were taken into account.